ClickUp vs Jira 2026: Built for Devs vs Built for Everyone (and a Better Third Option)

 Both AIs primarily assist - they summarise, draft, and answer questions.
 Neither executes cross-module actions from a single instruction the way an AI-native workspace does.

-Verdict: ClickUp Brain is cheaper and bundled earlier.
+Verdict: ClickUp prices AI as a per-seat add-on; Jira packs it into the Premium tier.
 Atlassian Intelligence is deeper inside the Atlassian ecosystem.
 For an AI that takes real action across CRM, tasks, calendar, and budget from one message, see the third option below.

 Ease of use across mixed teams